IAmAlexander/readwise-mcp/README.md

 - **Reading Progress**: Track your reading status and completion percentage
 - **Bulk Operations**: Efficiently manage multiple documents at once
 - **Content Management**: Save, update, and delete content in your library
+- **Video Support**: Access and interact with videos saved in your Readwise Reader
 - **Rate Limiting**: Smart handling of API limits to prevent throttling

 ## Installation